Everybody has a sustainability story to tell.

 3. You don’t define what sustainability means to you

-Sustainability in businesses is now defined by environmental, social and governance.
-Sustainability to the average American means something different to the average African.
+Sustainability in businesses is now defined by environmental, social, and governance.
+Sustainability to the average American means something different to the average European.
 And to some people who read the word "sustainability," this definition comes up: the ability to be maintained at a certain rate or level.

 The point is, sustainability means a lot of different things and you must define what it means to you in your communications.
 When I say this I don’t necessarily mean you need a Merrium Webster definition on-hand, just that you should be mindful of being able to pin-point a few themes around sustainability to focus on as well as a tone for your sustainability story.
 And that’s something that can evolve over time.